MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-offline.md

 ## Unpack distributions

-Next, unpack the distributions for prerequisites, MRO, and MRS.
+Next, unpack the distributions for .NET Core and MRS.

+> [!Important]
+> Do not unpack MRO.
+Instead, copy the gzipped tar file to the MRS90HADOOP directory using the instructions below.

-1. Log in as root or a user with super user privileges (`sudo su`).
+1. Log in as root or as a user with super user privileges (`sudo -s`).

 2. Switch to the **/tmp** directory (assuming it's the download location).

+3. Make a directory for .NET Core:

+  `[root@localhost tmp] $ mkdir /opt/dotnet`

-3. Unpack the .NET Core redistribution:MRS90HADOOP**.
+4. Unpack the .NET Core redistribution to the /opt/dotnet directory:

+  `[root@localhost tmp] $ tar zxvf dotnet-<linux-os-name>-x64.1.1.tar.gz -C /opt/dotnet`

+5. Set the symbolic link for .NET Core to user directories:

+  `[root@localhost tmp] $ ln -s /path/to/dotnet /usr/local/bin/dotnet`

+6. Unpack the MRS gzipped file:

+  `[root@localhost tmp] $ tar zxvf microsoft_r_server_9.1.0.tar.gz`

+## Check files

+Files are unpacked into  **MRS90HADOOP**.
 If you list the contents, you will see licensing documents, subfolders, and scripts.

-## Install .NET Core
+.NET Core is unpacked into **/opt/dotnet**.

-Adapt the [.NET Core installation instructions](https://www.microsoft.com/net/core) provided for the Linux operating system you are using.

-## Run the MRO install script

-R Open is deployed by running the install script with no parameters.

-1. Log in as root or a user with sudo privileges (`sudo su`).
-The following instructions assume user privileges with the sudo override.

-2. Verify system repositories are up to date:

-  `[username] $ sudo yum clean all`

-3. Change to the directory to which you downloaded the rpm (for example, **/tmp**):

-  `[username] $ cd /tmp`

-4. Change to the `microsoft-r-open` directory containing the installation script:

-  `[tmp] $ cd microsoft-r-open`

-5. Run the script.

-  `[microsoft-r-open] $ sudo bash install.sh`

-6. When prompted to accept the license terms for Microsoft R Open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.

-7. Repeat to accept license terms for the Intel MKL libraries, and to start the installation.

-When finished, the installer output shows the packages and location of the log file.
+## Copy microsoft-r-open tar.gz to MRS90HADOOP

+The install.sh script file for R Server looks for the gzipped tar file for MRO.
+Assuming root permissions, copy the gzipped MRO tar file to the same folder containing the installation script.

+  `[root@localhost tmp] $ cp microsoft-r-open-3.3.3.tar.gz /tmp/MRS90HADOOP`

 ## Run the MRS install script